careers-dna-analyst-990x358-v2

 • Step 2: Pursue a relevant bachelor’s degree (four years) – Because DNA analysis is so dependent on meticulous lab work, DNA analysts must have a minimum of a bachelor’s degree, with natural science degrees preferred.
 Prospective DNA analysts should consider a degree in biology, chemistry, or a Forensic Education Programs Accreditation Commission (FEPAC) accredited forensic science program.
 Eastern Kentucky University offers a FEPAC-accredited bachelor’s degree in forensic science.
 This program was established in 1974, making it one of the oldest of its kind.
 This program teaches students to perform analyses using scientific methods, write reports for legal documentation, and prepare testimonies for courtroom cases.

-• Step 5: Obtain professional certification – Professional certification, such as earning a diplomate or a fellow status from the American Board of Criminalistics is another way that experienced DNA analysts can grow their career opportunities.
+• Step 5: Obtain professional certification – Professional certification, such as earning a diplomate or a fellow status from the American Board of Criminalistics is another way experienced DNA analysts can grow their career opportunities.

 DNA Analyst Job Requirements, Tasks, and Responsibilities